 You’ll also need to consider the size and capacity of the printer you need.
-It may be the case you don't need a business class inkjet printer that will fill up your desk space and that a more compact, traditional home laser printer will suit you fine.
+It may be the case that you don't need a business-class inkjet printer that will fill up your desk space.
+Instead, a more compact, traditional home laser printer might suit you better.

 In addition, it's worth considering if you need to print in colour, or whether black and white will suffice.
-Most affordable inkjets will print in colour, but a sect of monochrome inkjet printers out there can offer a more wallet-friendly choice to a traditional laser.
+Most affordable inkjets will print in colour, but there's a selection of monochrome inkjet printers out there that you can choose from as well.

 So with that being said, let’s get into it – here are some top picks for the best budget inkjet printer available today.

 Best Budget Inkjet Printer HP - HP Deskjet 2755